Skip to main content

 All the best ideas happen over a beer in a pub with all your best mates, right?
 Yeah, we don’t think so either, but we can’t deny that some really amazing things have come from innocent, hypothetical conversations.
 Movember is one of them.
 Australians Travis Garone and Luke Slattery sat in a pub in 2003, where they praised the manliness of the mustache and wondered if they could bring it back into style.
 Of course, in the early 2000s, only Tom Selleck and Sam Elliot were allowed to wear lip rugs without the ridicule of their friends.
 Undeterred, the two founders convinced 30 of their friends to join them in bringing the mustache back.
 Inspired by campaigns to raise money for breast cancer awareness, they decided to make their cause about prostate cancer and men’s health.

-By 2004, the group (named Movember by combining the words “mustache” and “November”) had officially decided its focus was prostate cancer.
+By 2004, the group (named Movember by combining the words “mustache” and “November”) had officially decided its focus was prostate cancer prevention.
 It began to work with the Prostate Cancer Foundation of Australia (PCFA) and grew its original 30 members to over 450 participants.
 It raised $54,000 for the PCFA.
 In 2006, the four co-founders established an official Australian charity, the Movember Foundation, and adopted the slogan “Give Prostate Cancer a Kick in the Arse.”
-Today, the group focuses on all men’s health, physical and mental, and have created the official tagline “Changing the face of men’s health.”
+Today, the group focuses on all men’s health, physical and mental, and has created the official tagline “Changing the face of men’s health.”

 How can you participate?